 For a guide to getting started with designs and artwork in Photoshop, check out Up and Running with Photoshop for Design.

-Hi!
-I am Deke McClelland.
+- Hi, I'm Deke McClelland.
 Welcome to Adobe Photoshop.
-First and foremost Photoshop lets you modify digital photographs.
+First and foremost, Photoshop lets you modify digital photographs.
 You can correct a photo to bring out every tone and color, retouch an image so that your subjects all look their very best, and selectively modify details so every nook and cranny of your image has impact.
-Everyone has heard of Photoshop and for good reason it is perhaps the most powerful computer graphics tool ever created.
+Everyone has heard of Photoshop, and for good reason.
+It is perhaps the most powerful computer graphics tool ever created.

 Note that I assume no prior knowledge of Photoshop.
-If you happen to know a thing or two about the program, great.
-If not, that is not a problem.
-If ever you felt like you wanted to enhance your photographs, but weren't entirely sure what questions to ask this is the place to start.
-In the end if you feel like there's more you like to learn, I will point you in a couple of directions.
-In the meantime here's how to make the most of Photoshop.
+If you happen to know a thing or two about the program, great, if not, that is not a problem.
+If ever you've felt like you wanted to enhance your photographs, but weren't entirely sure what questions to ask, this is the place to start.
+In the end, if you feel like there's more you'd like to learn, I'll point you in a couple of directions.
+In the meantime, here's how to make the most of Photoshop.